KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/iot-converter/_index.md

 ---
-title: IoT converter library and Live-Editor
+title: Description & Usage
 menu:
     main:
         parent: iot-converter
         weight: 1
 ---

-# KellerAg.Shared.IoT.Converters and Live-Editor
+# Introduction
 The *KellerAg.Shared.IoT.Converters* are a set of **.NET** DLLs to handle proprietary communication data from [IoT devices](https://keller-druck.com/en/products/wireless-solutions) of the company [KELLER AG für Druckmesstechnik](https://keller-druck.com).

 The main purpose is to demonstrate one possible way to implement the text data stored on FTP folders (via 2G/3G/4G/NB-IoT/LTE-M) or JSON text from/to LoRaWAN network server (TheThingsNetwork / ThingsPark (Actility) / Loriot.io).